YELLO-belly/cdaudio-winmm/README.md

 - Subsequently MCI_GETDEVCAPS needs to be handled now. (edited cdaudio-winmm.c)
 - Needed to Add some extra complexity in the player loop where the fact that the mailslot can send a new notify msg request before the player loop is finished caused music not to repeat. (edited cdaudioplr_src\cdaudioplr.c -> new skip_notify_msg variable)

+Extra note:
+- Apparently on some machines the local winmm.dll wrapper is ignored and the real system dll is used instead.
+This may be because some other program has already loaded the winmm.dll library or some system setting forces the use of the real dll.
+The wrapper can be forced to load by renaming it to for example to winm2.dll and hex editing the program executable to point to this renamed winmm.dll instead.

 .
 .
 .